WendyOwegi/studio/README.md

-# Event Horizon Planner
+# Eventbase

-Welcome to the Event Horizon Planner, your ultimate guide to seamless event planning.
+Welcome to Eventbase, your ultimate guide to seamless event planning.
 This application is a comprehensive web-based platform designed to provide users with the tools and inspiration needed to craft unforgettable moments.

 ## ✨ Features